ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/generator.rst

 .. code-block:: bash

- python examples/generator/generate_dataset.py --test_split 0.1 --valid_train_split 0.2 --data simulated_data --save_dir generated_dataset --type array --resolution_dyn 128 --resolution_ppdot 32
+ python scripts/dataset_splitter.py --dataset_path generated_dataset --test_split 0.1 --valid_train_split 0.2

-This will create a dataset described in the file :code:`dataset.csv` along with three other files :code:`train_dataset.csv`, :code:`valid_dataset.csv` and :code:`test_dataset.csv` that will specify the samples belonging to the train dataset (80 % of the dataset not used for testing in this case), the ones belonging to the validation dataset  (20 % of the dataset not used for testing) and the ones belonging to the test set (10 % of the total dataset), respectively.
+This will create three files :code:`train_dataset.csv`, :code:`valid_dataset.csv` and :code:`test_dataset.csv` that will specify the samples belonging to the train dataset (80 % of the dataset not used for testing in this case), the ones belonging to the validation dataset  (20 % of the dataset not used for testing) and the ones belonging to the test set (10 % of the total dataset), respectively.
 Again the split is performed by randomly sampling the test and validation subsets from the dataset according to the specified split fractions.
 Also in this case the :code:`statistics_train.json` file will contain the statistics computed on the labels of the training set only.